maxwolf621/OauthUser/Oauth2UserEndpoints.md

 ## (THE AUTHORIZATION) `OAuth2AuthorizedClientProvider`
 A strategy for authorizing (or re-authorizing) **an OAuth 2.0 Client (The Applciation that The user are currently using)**

-- For an Oauth2 Authorized provider must provide these two to authenticate
-  > `ClientRegistration` is a representation of a client registered with an OAuth 2.0 or OpenID Connect 1.0 Provider.
-  > `OAuth2AuthorizedClient` is a representation of an Authorized Client.

 ```diff
 Provider
 '-Oauth2AccessToken